adstriegel/cse34468-su24/hw/lab-03/lab3.md

 For our purposes, we are going to work with something much simpler.
 Do the following:

-1. Grab the `mqttlink.py` file from the class repository
+1. Grab the `mqtt_link.py` file from the class repository
-2. Grab the `mqtttest.py` file from the class repository
+2. Grab the `mqtt_test.py` file from the class repository
 3. Get the `.gitignore` file from the class repository.
-4. Go to Canvas and grab the `.mqtt-config.json` file from the in Files and `labs` folder.
+4. Go to Canvas and grab the `mqtt-config.json` file from the in Files and `labs` folder.
 Note that the file starts with a `.` to keep it "hidden"
-5. Modify the `mqtttest.py` file to use your group name instead of `awesome`
+5. Modify the `mqtt_test.py` file to use your group name instead of `awesome`.
+If you are working individually, use your Net ID.
 6. Copy all of those files up to your Raspberry Pi that you are working on
 7. Run the code
 8. Browse to the code using the MQTT app that you downloaded in the past step.
 See if your messages are coming through.